M-e-s-s-y/Nioh-2-DLL-Injection-Wrapper/README.md

-A `version.dll` wrapper to auto-inject SinGul4ritY's "Remove Special Effect Max Constraints" script.<br>
+A `version.dll` wrapper to auto-inject Messy6666 aka SinGul4ritY's "Remove Special Effect Max Constraints" script.<br>

 Just place the compiled dll in the same location as `nioh2.exe`.